-Dynamic Data Exchange (DDE) is a communication protocol developed by Microsoft to allow applications in the Windows environment to send/receive data and instructions to/from each other.
-It implements a client-server relationship between two concurrently running applications.
-The server application provides the data and accepts requests from any other application interested in its data.
+Dynamic Data Exchange (DDE) is a Microsoft communications protocol that lets applications in the Windows environment send/receive data and instructions to/from each other.
+DDE implements a client-server relationship between two concurrently running applications.
+The server application provides data and accepts requests from any other application interested in its data.
 Requesting applications are called clients.
-Some applications such as InTouch and Microsoft Excel can simultaneously be both a client and a server.
+Some applications, such as InTouch and Microsoft Excel, can simultaneously be both a client and a server.